 ADR UK serves three core functions.
 First, the promotion of the value and availability of government administrative datasets for research.
 ADR UK acts as a general advocate for the use of administrative datasets from across the British government.
-It also acts as a specific driver of research for public good: It has identified specific areas of research that are of pressing policy interest (e.g., "world of work" on tackle those priority themes.
+It also acts as a specific driver of research for public good: It has identified specific areas of research that are of pressing policy interest (e.g., "world of work"56), and is focusing on creating access to linked datasets for researchers who tackle those priority themes.